Mainack/whisper-2014-2016-data-HT-2020/README.md

 1. *If you have any questions about this data feel free to contact Dr. Mainack Mondal (email id in the paper pdf).*

-1. **Please cite our paper in any published work that uses any of these resources.**
+1. **Please cite our paper in any published work that uses this data.**

 ~~~
 @inproceedings{mondal2020,